thisKeeWord/leaguealytics/Readme.md

 ## Technologies

-The current list includes, but is not limited to, the following:
+The list currently includes, but is not limited to, the following:

 - Typescript
 - React